rinukkusu/spotify-dart/README.md

 ### Authorization

-For detailed information regarding authorization, clent credentials flow and more, see the [wiki](https://github.com/rinukkusu/spotify-dart/wiki).
+For detailed information regarding authorization, client credentials flow and more, see the [wiki](https://github.com/rinukkusu/spotify-dart/wiki).

 ## Features and bugs